Peeter95/xgolakoautok-hu-2022/knowledge/GIT.md

-If you added a submodule with HTTPS authentication, it might be the easiest way to change the authentication method is to remove the submodule and add it again to you project in your Git manager application.
+If you added a submodule with HTTPS authentication, it might be the easiest way to change the authentication method is to remove the submodule and add it again to the project in your Git manager application.